-This problem can be solved in Liferay by putting Google's code into a custom theme written especially for the site on which the portal is running.
-Doing this, however, requires that a theme developer make specific changes to the theme, and it prevents users from using the many freely available themes that are available for Liferay "out of the box."
+This problem can be solved in Liferay by putting Google’s code into a custom theme written specifically for the web site on which the portal is running.
+Doing this, however, requires a theme developer to make specific changes to the theme and it prevents users from using the many themes that are freely available for Liferay “out of the box.”